luceracloud/tachyon-aggregator/server/README.md

 ### overview
 This program acts as a simple server that collects machine statistics from Solaris's "kstat" (Kernal STATistics) and custom DTrace scripts, wraps them in a custom protobuf format, and then publishes them on any user-specified port using the ZMQ PUBlish method.

-It is written to run in the global zone of SmartOS systems and collects/sorts gathered statistics by zone.
+It is designed to run in the global zone of SmartOS systems and collects/sorts gathered statistics by zone.
+It is meant to be run continuously.

 #### usage
 ```